WenyuanXue/wenyuanxue.github.io/_pages/about.md

 ### Sedimentation of uniformly distributed particles
 Sedimentation is the process by which suspended particles settle out of the fluid due to gravity or other forces acting on them.
 It plays an important role in in wastewater treatment and deposition of sediments in river and estuaries.

 In our numerical studies, we examine the sedimentation of a single particle in a 3D triply-periodic domain.
 We investigated the influence of particle distance on its terminal velocity by considering domain sizes of $$ 16 d_p\times 16 d_p\times 4 d_p$$, $$ 16 d_p\times 16 d_p\times 8 d_p$$ and $$ 8 d_p\times 8 d_p\times 8 d_p $$, where $$d_p$$ is the particle's diameter.
 The grid size is uniformly $$1/8 d_p $$ in all directions.
-The particle Reynolds number $$ Re_{\tau} \approx 1.6$$.
+The particle Reynolds number $$ Re_{p} \approx 1.6$$.
 Using the PRS, we plotted the contour of vorticity and compared the time histories of velocity with the analytical value predicted by the Stokes' Law.
 The analysis shows that reducing the vertical distance increases the terminal velocity, as the drag is reduced when particles are closely aligned vertically.
 Conversely, reducing the horizontal distance decreases the terminal velocity, as the flow between the particles is accelerated.

 <div align="center" style="justify-content: center; display: flex; flex-direction: column; align-items: center;">
   <figure style="margin: 0; width: 250px; text-align: center;">